AA/PPS 01.02.02 - Establishment and Review of Centers, Institutes, and Academies

 AA/PPS No. 01.02.02 (1.14)

-Centers, institutes, academies, and similar special purpose units may be identified with one or several disciplines.
-Their support may come from state appropriations or outside foundations, agencies, companies or organizations, or be self-generated.
-The key to establishment of a center or institute is the demonstration of a clear need for the long-term association of faculty and students on a certain project or program.
+Centers, institutes, and academies may be identified with one or several disciplines.
+Their support may come from state appropriations or outside foundations, agencies, companies, or organizations, or be self-generated.
+The key to establishment of a center, institute, or academy is the demonstration of a clear need for the long-term association of faculty and students on a certain project or program.
 Further, they must advance the strategic plan of Texas State and be consistent with the mission of the university and the administrative units to which they report.

-In order to establish a center, institute, or academy under the sponsorship of Texas State, application for approval must be made by a memorandum to the provost via the appropriate administrative channels.
-After determining that the center, institute, or academy should be established, the provost will inform the president, who will decide whether notification of, or approval by, the Board of Regents is appropriate.
+In order to establish a center, institute, or academy under the sponsorship of Texas State, application for approval must be made by a memorandum to the provost and vice president for Academic Affairs (VPAA) via the appropriate administrative channels.
+After determining that the center, institute, or academy should be established, the provost and VPAA will inform the president, who will decide whether notification of, or approval by, the Texas State University System Board of Regents is appropriate.
 The application will include:

 the need for the organizational unit, including a statement of why the attainment of organizational goals, cannot be met by the present structure;